munn129/Computer-Vision-with-CUDA/README.md

 Libtorch also doesn’t need to be built.

 > **For Windows users:**
-> Add the directory containing `torch.lib` to your system environment variables as well.
+> Add the directory containing torch files to your system environment variables as well.

 * libtorch: https://pytorch.org/get-started/locally/